Students who would like to participate in the Spin Your Thesis! programme must comply with the following criteria at the time of the application:

 At the time of the application, the student teams must be able to show ESA's Education Office that they have their universities’ support through a letter of endorsement from an endorsing professor or academic supervisor from each university.

-Teams should be composed of two to four students, all of which must fulfil the eligibility criteria.
+The core team should be composed of two to four students, all of which must fulfil the eligibility criteria.
 At least one, and preferably two, team members should comply with the condition of involvement in the syllabus (see above).
 The final number of team members that can personally assist and participate in the execution of the experiments at the Large Diameter Centrifuge (should the team be selected) will depend strictly on the requirements of the experiment itself, and is subject to acceptance from the review board, who may decide to reduce the size of the team.

-The initial composition of the team cannot be changed throughout the programme.
+The initial composition of the core team cannot be changed throughout the programme.
 If, for exceptional reasons, changes are absolutely necessary, they will be subject to the approval of the review board.

 The proposals submitted by the student teams will be evaluated based on the fulfilment of all the required steps.
 Please read the how to apply page carefully.